industrial-optimization-group/desdeo-emo/README.md

 ### Installation process for developers:
 * Download and extract the code
 * Create a new virtual environment for the project
-* If you want to take part in the development process, run `poetry install` instead.
+* Run `poetry install` inside the virtual environment shell.

 ## See the details of RVEA in the following paper